Skip to content

 Welcome to UAB Research Computing

 The Research Computing System (RCS) provides a framework for sharing research data, accessing computing power, and collaborating with peers on campus and around the globe.
-Our goal is to construct a dynamic "network of services" that you can use to organize, study and share your research data.
-Research Computing provides services to researchers in these core areas:
+We have deployed a dynamic "network of services" to facilitate organizing, studying, and sharing research data.

 Announcement